-The Gordis-Brous feud had all the grit and coarseness of the now-defunct claymation MTV show in which two celebrities nastily sparred in a wrestling ring (and it usually ended badly), but alas, none of the wit that made the show such a guilty pleasure.
+The Gordis-Brous feud had all the grit and coarseness of MTV's now-defunct claymation show in which two celebrities nastily sparred in a wrestling ring (and it usually ended badly) but alas, none of the wit that made the show such a guilty pleasure.
 This time it was not a fight to the death, of course, but a war of words about the very nature of Jewish conscience.

 Last week, when Rabbi Daniel Gordis published a scathing takedown of Rabbi Sharon Brous and her call for equitable empathy during the Gaza conflict, a divisive and inelegant battle began over the moral constitution of the Jewish character: Are we only for ourselves?
 Are we for others?
 Is it treasonous to sympathize with your enemy’s children?